sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - ✅ Core expression evaluation system (complete with all operators and type checking)
 - ✅ Basic console commands (NEW, MEM, BYE working; LIST, VARS, FUNCS, CLEAR, FORGET stubs)
 - ✅ PRINT statement (working for all expression types)
-- ✅ IF/THEN control flow (working with proper BIT type checking)
 - ✅ Complete tokenizer with number parsing and keyword recognition
 - ✅ Statement execution framework with proper error propagation
 - ✅ **Complete symbol table system** (4-layer architecture with comprehensive testing)